adtools/clib2/README.md

 ## What does it not do?

-This library is a departure from the typical 'C' runtime environments of the past which had to run on all AmigaOS releases, down to Kickstart 1.1.
-This very library was designed to take advantage of the routines available since Kickstart 2.04 was introduced and virtually nobody ever put to use.
+This library is a departure from the typical 'C' runtime environments of the past which had to run on all AmigaOS releases, down to *Kickstart 1.1*.
+This very library was designed to take advantage of the routines available since *Kickstart 2.04* was introduced and virtually nobody ever put to use.
 This helps to cut the code size, and it also helps to keep bugs out of the library by falling back onto well-tested implementations.
-However, the catch is that the code won't run under Kickstart 1.3 and below.
+However, the catch is that the code won't run under *Kickstart 1.3* and below.
 But then these operating system releases have been obsolete for more than a decade, and you can always go back to a compiler environment which supports them.

 There is very little support for `amiga.lib` functionality.
-There is `NewList()`, `HookEntry()`, `CallHook()`, `CallHookA()`, the `DoMethod()` family, the RexxVars family, but that's all.
+There is `NewList()`, `HookEntry()`, `CallHook()`, `CallHookA()`, the `DoMethod()` family, the *RexxVars* family, but that's all.
 If you need more, you would have to implement it yourself.
 Put another way, if you absolutely need functionality that is only found in `amiga.lib`, you really shouldn't need it in the first place.

 ## Where does the source code come from?

 I originally thought that it might be helpful to piece this library together from various sources, such as the BSD libc.
 It turned out that this code was so 'portable' that it became much more complex than it ought to be.
 Also, some side-effects were present which considerably changed the behaviour of the library.
 For example, the BSD libc uses `bcopy()` as an alias for `memcpy()`, and unlike `memcpy()` is documented to, `bcopy()` supports overlapping copies.

-Eventually, I wrote virtually all the code myself, borrowing algorithmic ideas from the BSD libc and the Manx Aztec 'C' runtime library.
-Because I don't know much about the environment GCC expects, I borrowed code snippets from libnix, which was written by Matthias Fleischer and Gunther Nikl.
+Eventually, I wrote virtually all the code myself, borrowing algorithmic ideas from the BSD libc and the *Manx Aztec 'C'* runtime library.
+Because I don't know much about the environment *GCC* expects, I borrowed code snippets from *libnix*, which was written by Matthias Fleischer and Gunther Nikl.
 This in particular concerns the integer and floating point math support, the `setjmp`/`longjmp` routines and the startup code.
 The M68881 inline math code comes from the `<math-68881.h>` file written by Matthew Self `(self [at] bayes.arc.nasa.gov)`.

 ## Limitations and caveats

 There is hardly any documentation on the code I wrote.
 In part this is due to the fact that the code itself is very simple in design.
 It should speak for itself.
-However, to make a usable runtime library you have to have a user documentation as in man pages or AutoDocs.
-We will eventually have to have autodocs for this library.
+However, to make a usable runtime library you have to have a user documentation as in *man pages* or *AutoDocs*.
+We will eventually have to have *AutoDocs* for this library.

 The exception handling in the math code is not particularly effective.
 For one part this is due to the fact that there is no exception handler installed by the runtime library when it starts up which could catch and process the error conditions the CPU or FPU generates.
 The idea was to provide for a portable runtime library with little to no assembly language involved.
 To make the exception handling complete, such code would be necessary.

-The library currently builds under SAS/C, but because the 'normal' program startup code is not utilized, the base relative (A4) addressing does not work.
+The library currently builds under *SAS/C*, but because the 'normal' program startup code is not utilized, the base relative (A4) addressing does not work.
 If you are going to test it, use the `data=faronly` option to compile the library and the programs.

-Different build makefiles are supplied for use with GCC.
+Different build *Makefiles* are supplied for use with *GCC*.
 There is a `GNUmakefile.68k` for the 68k platform and a `GNUmakefile.os4` for the AmigaOS4 PowerPC version.

 ### Floating point math and functions (`scanf()`, `printf()`, etc.)